miksut/deep_learning/README.md

     src="/imgs/05_bin_clf_banknote.png"
     height="200">

 - `06_categorical_classification.py`: A categorical classifier is trained on the [Iris](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html) dataset as well as on the [Digits](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) dataset.
 The goal is to train two classifiers via stochastic gradient descent.
-The figure below illustrates the progression of the loss and the accuracy during the training procedure for both datasets.
+The figures below illustrate the progression of the loss and the accuracy during the training procedure on both datasets.

    <img
     src="/imgs/06_cat_clf_iris.png"